-- D12.
-Report the lowest grade earned for any course that may be transferred for credit: C - D13.
+D12.
+Report the lowest grade earned for any course that may be transferred for credit: C or 2.0 on 4.0 scale

+- D13.
 Maximum number of credits or courses that may be transferred from a two-year institution: Number 70 Unit type SEM - D14.
 Maximum number of credits or courses that may be transferred from a four-year institution: Number 94 Unit type SEM - D15.
 Minimum number of credits that transfers must complete at your institution to earn an associate degree: N.A - D16.
 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 32 - D17.
-Describe other transfer credit policies:
+Describe other transfer credit policies: 32 units transferrable from AP, CLEP, IB, or credit by TMU assessment.
+45 units from military experience.